NexusBot-official/Nexus/README.md

 # 🛡️ Nexus Bot

-### The Free Discord Security Bot That Exceeds The Leading Competitor
+### The Free Discord Security Bot That Exceeds Wick

 _Formerly known as Nexus Bot_